Aasmita23/Data-Analytics/README.md

 ## Objective
-Clean and prepare a real-world dataset containing patient appointment records to make it ready for analysis and visualization.
+Clean and prepare a real-world dataset containing customer personality records to make it ready for analysis and visualization.

 ---